-Frankfurt am Main has been the site of settlements for at least a couple of thousand years with evidence of Celtic and Germanic settlements dating back to at least the first century BC.
+Frankfurt am Main has been the site of settlements for at least a couple of thousand years.
+There is evidence of Celtic and Germanic settlements dating back to at least the first century BC.
 Around 83AD, it became a Roman garrison town.

-It starts being mentioned in documents in the 8th century as it started becoming an important centre in the Holy Roman Empire.
-In 1152, Frederick I was elected king in Frankfurt and from that point, it became the place where German kings were selected.
+It’s first mentioned in documents in the 8th century as it became an important centre in the Holy Roman Empire.
+In 1152, Frederick I was elected king in Frankfurt.
+From that point, it became the place where German kings were selected.

 From 1372 until 1806, Frankfurt was a free imperial city.
-There was an interruption at this time when Napoleon I first made it the seat of government for the Confederation of the Rhine and then the capital of the Grand Duchy of Frankfurt.
+Napoleon I interrupted this when he made Frankfurt the seat of government for the Confederation of the Rhine and then the capital of the Grand Duchy of Frankfurt.
 After Napoleon fell in 1815, it reverted back to being a free imperial city.
-It was the capital of Germany from 1816-1866.
+It was the capital of the German Confederation from 1815-1866.

-At this point, it was taken over by Prussia before returning back to Germany.
+At this point, Prussia took over before returning it back to Germany.

-Frankfurt was badly damaged in the March 1944 Allied bombing raids with about 80% of its medieval centre destroyed.
-The area around the Römerberg has been reconstructed, but much of the city was rebuilt with modern buildings.
+Frankfurt was badly damaged in the March 1944 Allied bombing raids.
+The bombing destroyed about 80% of its medieval centre.
+They reconstructed the area around the Römerberg, but much of the city was rebuilt with modern buildings.

-Today, Frankfurt is a business and financial hub home to the European Union’s Central Bank, a large stock exchange and many trade fairs.
-Many things are manufactured here including automobiles, chemical and pharmaceutical products and machinery.
+Today, Frankfurt is a business and financial hub.
+It is home to the European Union’s Central Bank, a large stock exchange and many trade fairs.
+There is also manufacturing of automobiles, chemical and pharmaceutical products, machinery and more.

 You can read more about Frankfurt’s history here.